How Can We Help?

 How does it work?

-We use the popular Print-O-Matic plugin with our SmartDocs for this capability.
-Everything is already set up for you in the content so that the print functionality works for the user via the “Print or Save…” text link at the bottom of the SmartDoc…
+We’ve built custom print CSS with our SmartDocs for this capability.
+Everything is already set up for you in the content so that the print functionality works for the user via the “Save your personalized document…” text link at the bottom of the SmartDoc…

 As long as the copy and/or graphics in the SmartDoc content don’t differ too much from the vertical spacing already allotted in the page template, the print out should fit the pages exactly.

-Furthermore, this coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there.
+Furthermore, this formatting and coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there (keeping the layout intact).

-If you start a new DynamicContent page from scratch the code will not apply.
-So make sure to always duplicate what we’ve already done for you and edit that.
+If you start a new DynamicContent page from scratch the custom code will not apply correctly.
+So make sure to always duplicate what we’ve already done for you and edit that!

-Make the adjustments, save the settings, and try the print again.
+Adjust its height as needed and update the page.
+Now try the print again.
 Keep doing this until the spacing for each page is correct.

 What if I want to go deeper?